-Almost three quarters of our main beaches were assessed by the EPA in 2016 to be of ‘Excellent’ quality.
-However, six beaches failed to meet the minimum required standards highlighting that more needs to be done to provide a greater level of protection for bathers at beaches and inland areas vulnerable to sewage pollution.
+Almost three quarters of our main beaches were assessed by the EPA in 2018 to be of ‘Excellent’ quality.
+However, five bathing waters failed to meet the minimum required standards highlighting that more needs to be done to provide a greater level of protection for bathers at beaches and inland areas vulnerable to sewage pollution.
 Beach users should be entitled to feel safe from harm from the water they swim in when they spend a day at the beach.
 There are a number of potential hazards which exist ranging from sewage pollution to man-made issues such as plastic pollution.

 Sewage is possibly the most significant hazard that can affect the water quality of our beaches whether as a result of untreated sewage discharges or the operation of combined sewer overflows (CSOs) after rainfall.
 This is usually evident by discolouration in the water or a strong smell.
 Contact with such contaminated water can cause gastro-intestinal illness.
 If this persists see your doctor.

 Fortunately in our environment the risk of chemical spillages is very low.
 These will generally be evident from discolouration or as an oily film on the water.
 Avoid contact if at all possible and wash the skin with soap and water.

 Plastic pollution can occur in the form of micro-beads such as those found in personal care products but more often it is evident on beaches as large litter such as plastic bags, drinks bottles etc. As well as spoiling the beauty of our beaches, plastic can be toxic if ingested by marine life and any litter is an attraction for seabirds and rodents.
 Seagull poop can be just as contaminating as dog faeces so bag your litter and take it home with you.